-Preserve all your hard work and make your chalkboard chalk drawings permanent!
+Protect all your hard work and preserve chalkboard drawings to make them permanent!

 So, here’s what I tried and tested and what I came up with to preserve and protect those beautiful chalkboard drawings you spent hours on!
 Let me know if you try it!

-I knew I definitely wanted to use some kind of spray because anything you brush onto a surface would surely disturb and smudge your hard work.
+I knew I definitely wanted to use some kind of spray when I figured out how to preserve chalk art because anything you brush onto a surface would surely disturb and smudge your hard work.
 So I bought or got out the following things to try:

 And the results were surprising!